Lottery: Medieval history

 The first recorded lotteries to offer tickets for sale with prizes in the form of money were held in the Low Countries in the 15th century.
 Various towns held public lotteries to raise money for town fortifications, and to help the poor.
 The town records of Ghent, Utrecht, and Bruges indicate that lotteries may be even older.
 A record dated 9 May 1445 at L'Ecluse refers to raising funds to build walls and town fortifications, with a lottery of 4,304 tickets and total prize money of 1737 florins (worth about US$170,000 in 2014).
 In the 17th century it was quite usual in the Netherlands to organize lotteries to collect money for the poor or in order to raise funds for a wide range of public usages.
 The lotteries proved very popular and were hailed as a painless form of taxation.
 The Dutch state-owned Staatsloterij is the oldest running lottery (1726).
 The English word lottery is derived from the Dutch noun "lot" meaning "fate".

 The first recorded Italian lottery was held on 9 January 1449 in Milan organized by the Golden Ambrosian Republic to finance the war against the Republic of Venice.
 However, it was in Genoa that Lotto became very popular.
 People used to bet on the name of Great Council members, who were drawn by chance, five out of ninety candidates every six months.
 This kind of gambling was called Lotto or Semenaiu.
 When people wanted to bet more frequently than twice a year, they began to substitute the candidates names with numbers and modern lotto was born, to which both modern legal lotteries and the illegal numbers game can trace their ancestry.

 Early modern history

-France, 1539–1789
+France, 1539–1836

 King Francis I of France discovered the lotteries during his campaigns in Italy and decided to organize such a lottery in his kingdom to help the state finances.
 The first French lottery, the Loterie Royale, was held in 1539 and was authorized with the edict of Châteaurenard.
 This attempt was a fiasco, since the tickets were very costly and the social classes which could afford them opposed the project.

-During the two following centuries lotteries in France were forbidden or, in some cases, tolerated.
+Between 1757 and 1836, for a period of about 80 years with some interruption during the French Revolution, the French state ran a profitable Loterie.
+The project was born out a series of initiatives to fund the École militaire.
+Instrumental to the birth of the Loterie were Giacomo Casanova and the Calzabigi brothers (Giovanni and Ranieri).
+Casanova defended the project in a series of conversations with Madame de Pompadour, the French mathematician Jean d'Alembert, Joseph de Pâris Duverney, intendent of the École, and the French minister of foreign affair.
+Unlike modern lotteries where the state can never lose, in the French lottery the state could lose, but a wise choice of the payoff made losses so improbable as to ensure a profit for the state.